A key to finding a good mattress is making sure it’s compatible with your body weight.

 Mattress Material and Height

-Mattresses with comfort layers made of dense foam or latex provide better support for heavy sleepers compared to softer, more adaptive materials.
+Mattresses with comfort layers made of dense foam or latex provide better support for heavy people compared to softer, more adaptive materials.
 The same holds true for the steel coils found in hybrids and innersprings, which withstand compression and push back against your weight more than foam or latex bases.

 Mattress height is another important consideration because taller models tend to be softer because they contain thicker cushioning layers.
 If you weigh more than 230 pounds, you’ll likely receive adequate support from a mattress with a profile of 12 inches or shorter and one to two cushioning layers.